Config files allow you to define a BYOC application using .toml files. Under the hood, Nuon will handle keeping your configuration in sync.

 Terraform Module Component

 To define a terraform module component use the terraform_module type.
+To configure a terraform component using a connected repo:

 my-tf-component.toml

-#:schema https://api.nuon.co/v1/general/config-schema?source=terraform
+#:schema https://api.nuon.co/v1/general/config-schema?type=terraform

 name = "terraform"